 And if their stock gives them an opportunity to vote for board members or on policy, those shareholders also may enjoy the satisfaction of having a small say in how a company is run.

-With SoFi Invest®, investors can be pretty much as hands-on or hands-off as they like.
-Investors can choose their own stocks and ETFs or they can sign up for automated investing and let SoFi® build a portfolio for them.
+Ready to start investing?
+With SoFi Invest®, investors can be pretty much as hands-on or hands-off as they like — choosing their own stocks and ETFs, or signing up for automated investing and letting SoFi® build a portfolio for them.